anish-3039/Shop_App/README.md

 ## Overview

-Shop App is a modern web application designed to simplify the shopping experience.
-Users can browse products, add items to their cart .
+Shop App is a modern front-end web application that simplifies the shopping experience.
+Users can browse products, add items to their cart, and view their selections seamlessly and responsively.

 ## Screenshots